-The Southern region of the United States encompasses a range of climates, due to elevations that start at sea level and reach 3,000 feet.
+The southern region of the US includes a range of climates with elevations that begin at sea level and reach 3,000 feet.
 This wide range of climates enables growers to produce raspberries in the cooler regions and blackberries in the warmer regions from June through October.
-Consult Tables 2 and 3 to determine the best cultivars for your farm and marketing strategy.
+(See Tables 2-1 and 2-2 to determine the best cultivars for your farm and marketing strategy.)

-Both blackberries and raspberries grow best with full sun and a well-drained soil.
-The most suitable soils are high in organic matter (2 percent) and have a pH of 6.0 to 6.5.
+Both blackberries and raspberries grow best with full sun and well-drained soil.
+The most suitable soils are high in organic matter (more than 2%) and have a pH of 6.0 to 6.5.
 Sandy loam or loam soils are best.
-Blackberries and raspberries can be grown in sandy soils if a good irrigation system is used.
+Blackberries and raspberries can be grown in sandy soils with a good irrigation system.
 In general, their root systems do not tolerate wet soils.
-Avoid clayey, poorly drained soils in locations with high water tables or in areas prone to flooding.
-Use of raised beds can, in part, compensate for a periodically wet site.
+Avoid clay and poorly drained soils in locations with high water tables or in areas prone to flooding.
+Raised beds can, in part, compensate for a periodically wet site.

 Avoid sites where strong hot summer winds or cold winter winds prevail.
-Hot summer winds can dry the fruit, cause sunscald, and increase plants’ water needs.
+Hot summer winds can dry the fruit, cause sunscald, and increase the plants’ water needs.
 In addition, fruit size and plant growth will be compromised.
 Cold winter winds can cause winter injury, which often results in cane breakage, cane dieback, or both.
-Windbreaks can be used to reduce air movement if you suspect it may damage your crop.
-Keep in mind, however, that good air circulation minimizes disease problems.
+Windbreaks, which are linear plantings of trees and shrubs, can reduce air movement if you suspect that it may damage your crop.
+Keep in mind, however, that good air circulation keeps disease problems to a minimum.

 New caneberry plantings should be isolated as much as possible from wild raspberry and blackberry plants, which harbor diseases and insects that can devastate your crop.
 New plantings should be at least 100 to 200 yards from wild caneberries.
 Additional site recommendations related to insects and diseases can be found in the Southeast Regional Caneberries Integrated Management Guide, located on the Southern Region Small Fruits Consortium’s IPM/Production Guides webpage.